We assess the key commercial and legal issues as Scottish politicians press hard for a new independence vote in 2023

 During 2020 and into the first quarter of 2021 opinion polls generally had moderate leads favouring independence.
 However, since then polls have tended to show moderate leads against.

-Does the Scots Government have a website hosting its various June 2022 announcements relating to its second referendum proposals?
+Does the Scots Government have a website hosting its various announcements relating to its independence proposals?

 Yes.
 It is available here.